funkinater/CSVOrderImport/README.md

 7. Click the Actions tab and select New...

 8. Under Action, select "Start a Program", then:
-  1. Enter **powershell.exe** in the Program/Script field
+  a.
+Enter **powershell.exe** in the Program/Script field
-  1. Enter **-executionpolicy bypass -File "C:\STATUtilities\CSVOrderImport\WatchFolder.ps1"** in the Add Arguments field
+  b.
+Enter **-executionpolicy bypass -File "C:\STATUtilities\CSVOrderImport\WatchFolder.ps1"** in the Add Arguments field
-  1. Click OK
+  c.
+Click OK

 ![Alt text](/img/Task7.png?raw=true)